CypDasHuhn/Rooster/docs/Database.md

 ### New to SQL?

 If you aren't familiar with ORM's or SQL in general,
-I'd (empfehlen) you to look at these first.
+I'd suggest you to look at these first.
 You don't need to study, but a quick glance will help. <br>
 Exposed Info: () <br>
 Basic SQL Info: () (You don't need to know SQL, but it's helpful!) <br>